alphacoma18/mdstudio/README.md

 ## Why would you use this?

 Perhaps you want to write a blog post, or a personal or promotional web page, or maybe you just want to write something on the go (without an account/anonymously) that you will use for a presentation or project later.
-AnyMD is built specially with purpose and extensibility in mind, and is designed to be as simple as possible to use, while still being powerful enough to be used for any purpose.
+Markdown Studio is built specially with purpose and extensibility in mind, and is designed to be as simple as possible to use, while still being powerful enough to be used for any purpose.

 ## How do I use it?

-AnyMD offers a built-in Markdown tool bar that allows you to easily format your text, and grammarly support for grammar and spelling checks.
+Markdown Studio offers a built-in Markdown tool bar that allows you to easily format your text, and grammarly support for grammar and spelling checks.
 You can also use the built-in keyboard shortcuts to format your text and switch between view modes.
-AnyMD also offers a built-in file manager that allows you to easily create, open, save, and delete multiple files if logged in.
+Markdown Studio also offers a built-in file manager that allows you to easily create, open, save, and delete multiple files if logged in.

 ## Planned Future Features